vatpac-technology/sops/docs/enroute/Brisbane Centre/INL.md

 NSA is responsible for facilitating YBSU traffic, including operating the Class C airspace `A045` and above.
 ### Keppel (KPL)
 KPL is responsible for issuing STAR Clearances (Jets only) and initial descent for aircraft bound for YBSU, YBBN and YBCG.

+### Sequencing in to YBBN
+Aircraft assigned the **same runway** inbound via:

+- BLAKA and GOMOL
+- SMOKA and MORBI

+Must be considered to be on the **same STAR** for sequencing purposes.
+That is, they must be at least **2 minutes **apart at their respective Feeder fixes.

 ## STAR Clearance Expectation
 ### Handoff